itpartnersillinois/ylf/README.md

 `scripts/main.js` loads Authors, Sponsors, and Committee content from external API endpoints at runtime.

+Author, Sponsor, and Committee content can be edited at https://resource.wigg.illinois.edu/.
+Authors and committee members are managed under "People" and Sponsors are managed under "Resources".

 If these sections are missing or incorrect, verify:

 - API endpoint availability
 - source/tag parameters in `scripts/main.js`
 - matching HTML containers in page content

+### 6) Update circles

+Circles on the main page are managed through the `_data/circles.json` file.

 ## Build and validation checklist